20 Genius Secret Hiding Places for Your Valuables

 It takes some effort, but if you can, free a tread from your stairs.
 Then attach a piano hinge to the back.
 It’ll be almost invisible and you’ll have a good place to stash valuables.
 Here are 15 signs your house is vulnerable to being robbed.

 Roll up some cash, stick it in a medicine bottle or any other watertight container, and bury it in a potted plant.
 For quicker access and to keep dirt from getting under your fingernails, place a stone or pine cone over it.
 Not many burglars are going to be excavating around your houseplants.
+Here are some sneaky ways you didn’t know a burglar could sneak into your house.

 Pick a deep drawer so the depth change won’t be obvious.
 Cut 1/4-in. plywood 1/16 in. smaller than the drawer opening and rest it on a couple of wood strips that are hot-glued to the drawer sides.
 Then hot-glue some item you’d expect to find in that drawer to the bottom so you have a handle to lift the false bottom and reveal the booty.
 These are the 20 secrets a home security installer won’t tell you.